Oregon

 - Profiling that produces legal or similarly significant effects

-This is one of the OCPA's most distinctive provisions.
+This is one of the OCPA's most distinctive provisions and one that no other state privacy law replicates at this strength.
 Consumers can request a list of the specific third-party entities to which a controller has disclosed their personal data.
 Most other state privacy laws only require businesses to disclose categories of recipients.
-Oregon requires the actual names of specific entities, giving consumers the ability to track their data downstream and exercise their rights with those third parties as well.
+Oregon requires the actual names of specific entities, giving consumers the ability to track their data downstream and exercise their rights with those third parties directly.

 Response Timelines and Appeals